Feeling Stuck? What to do when life kicks you out.

 Seek clarity, not absolute certainty.

 When you start down this path, seek clarity for yourself and what you want, but don’t make absolute certainty your goal.
 None of us likes ambiguity about important things in our life, but expecting absolute certainty can send you spiraling into the abyss of ambiguity, rather than saving you from it.
 Clarity, on the other hand, is available to us in time and with reflective experience.
 In some cases, when life kicks you out, the answers are obvious.
-I experienced this personally when three separate people told me, in the same day, that I’d love living in Denver at a time when I was feeling stagnant in my life in Florida.
-That sparked my curiosity and interest, and sure enough, I moved to Denver and found new success — and met my husband.
+Our former CEO, Angela, experienced this personally when three separate people told her, in the same day, that she’d love living in Denver at a time when she was feeling stagnant in her life in Missouri.
+That sparked my curiosity and interest, and sure enough, she moved to Denver and found new success — and met her future husband.

 In other cases, the answers are more subtle.